opensovereigncloud/docs/docs/iaas/kubernetes/cloud-controller-manager.md

 **Ensure LoadBalancer**

 - EnsureLoadBalancer gets the LoadBalancer name based on service name.
-- Checks if IroncCore `LoadBalancer` object already exists.
+- Checks if IronCore `LoadBalancer` object already exists.
 If not it gets the `port` and `protocol`,  `ipFamily` information from the service and creates new LoadBalancer object in the Ironcore.
 - Newly created LoadBalancer will be associated with Network reference provided in cloud configuration.
 - Then `LoadBalancerRouting` object is created with the destination IP information retrieved from the nodes (Note: `LoadBalancerRouting` is internal object to Ironcore).
 Later this information is used at the Ironcore API level to describe the explicit targets in a pool traffic is routed to.
 - Ironcore supports two types of LoadBalancer `Public` and `Internal`.
 If LoadBalancer has to be of type Internal, "service.beta.kubernetes.io/ironcore-load-balancer-internal" annotation needs to be set to true, otherwise it will be considered as public type.